A new device is in the preliminary stages of testing in the U.S., and is showing great promise for treating Alzheimer’s.

 The treatment is pain free and, according to Dementia Today, it “not only stopped patients from deteriorating, it actually improved patients’ cognitive performance to a greater extent than what is currently available with approved medications.”

 The device is not a cure for Alzheimer’s.
 Medications to relieve some of its symptoms generally show diminished benefits within six to nine months of treatment.
 The NeuroAD can be used in conjunction with drug therapeis and has shown a more significant impact with long-term results, according to Dementia Today.

 Hopefully, these suggestions are a step in the right direction, helping prevent falls for your elderly loved one.

 Encompass can help

-Encompass Senior Solutions currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available options for someone living with Alzheimer’s.
-All Encompass services are directed by registered nurses or licensed clinical social workers with no long-term contracts.
+Physicians Choice Private Duty currently serving Omaha, Eastern Nebraska and Western Iowa ” provides seniors and their families a complete understanding of the available options for someone living with Alzheimer’s.
+All Encompass services are directed by registered nurses or social workers with no long-term contracts.
 Contact us today with your senior care needs.

 “Physicians Choice Private Duty solves the challenges families face in caring for aging parents, with a focus on strategies that keep them in their homes.
 To learn more about our solutions, visit us today..”